zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Use

-You will ensure that the use of your services by yourself or third parties complies with all applicable legislation and these TOS at all times.
-You are expressly forbidden from using our services for phishing and social engineering.
+You will ensure that the use of our Websites and Services by you or third parties complies with all applicable legislation, these these TOS, and our [Acceptable Use Policy](acceptable-use-policy) at all times.

-### Fair use

-The &quot;fair use&quot; principle applies to the use of our services.
-We optimize our infrastructure in such a way that sufficient capacity is available to you even during short-term increased demand (&quot;peaks&quot;).
-You are nonetheless required to adhere to reasonable use of our resources in order to avoid negatively affecting the services for other customers.

 ### Security